 Root Canal Aftercare

-If you need a root canal to save one or more of your teeth, here’s what you should do for the best outcome possible.
+If you need a root canal to save one or more of your teeth, here’s what you should and should not do for the best outcome possible.
 Sticking to these recommendations will also help speed up recovery time after the procedure.

 Reduce Stress on the Tooth